janos-r/yewban/README.md

   ```
   trunk build --release
   ```
-If you need to use the `index.html` directly (for example in a link on your web), you have to change the 3 addresses for the .css, .js and .wasm.
-Otherwise by default, it is searching for them in root.
+If you want to run the html directly, for example on a different system, just launching `index.html` from `./dist/` won't work!
+If you need to use the `index.html` directly (for example in a link on your web), you have to change the 3 addresses for the .css, .js and .wasm inside.
+Otherwise by default it is searching for them in root.

 But the simplest way is to serve the folder: